systemd/systemd/docs/CODING_STYLE.md

 - Do not synchronously talk to any other service from PID 1, due to risk of deadlocks.

-- Avoid fixed-size string buffers, unless you really know the maximum size and that maximum size is small.
-They are a source of errors, since they possibly result in truncated strings.
-It is often nicer to use dynamic memory, `alloca()` or VLAs.
-If you do allocate fixed-size strings on the stack, then it is probably only OK if you either use a maximum size such as `LINE_MAX`, or count in detail the maximum size a string can have. (`DECIMAL_STR_MAX` and `DECIMAL_STR_WIDTH` macros are your friends for this!)

-  Or in other words, if you use `char buf[256]` then you are likely doing something wrong!

-- Make use of `_cleanup_free_` and friends.
-It makes your code much nicer to read (and shorter)!

 - Be exceptionally careful when formatting and parsing floating point numbers.
 Their syntax is locale dependent (i.e. `5.000` in en_US is